INDICATOR NAME

 Numerator (short description i.e. not inclusions/exclusions)

-Number of LTC home residents in a fiscal quarter who experienced moderate pain at least daily or horrible/excruciating pain at any frequency in the 7 days preceding their target resident assessment
+Number of long-term care home residents in the denominator with moderate pain at least daily or horrible/excruciating pain at any frequency documented on their Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) target assessment

 Denominator (short description i.e. not inclusions/exclusions)